Harry Taylor (Australian rules footballer): Early life

 Taylor attended Geraldton Grammar School in Geraldton where he was school captain in 2003 before moving to Perth in 2004 to pursue a possible career in the AFL.
 In 2001 he was the recipient of the Pierre de Coubertin Award and in 2003 he was one of eight Australian students selected to attend the 4th International Youth Forum in Italy.
 To help prepare himself for life as a footballer, Taylor worked for a year as a bricklayer to try to gain muscle which would ultimately help him as an AFL footballer.
 He grew up supporting Adelaide, idolising the high flying Tony Modra.

-He is a mature age player who spent three seasons, and played 49 games for East Fremantle in the West Australian Football League (WAFL).
+He was drafted as a mature-age player who spent three seasons and 49 games playing for East Fremantle in the West Australian Football League (WAFL).
 Taylor finished third in the East Fremantle Sharks best and fairest in 2007.
-Before being drafted Taylor was studying physiotherapy at university, and had never left his home state of Western Australia.
+Before being drafted, Taylor was studying physiotherapy at university; he had never left his home state of Western Australia.